miagiurgiu/UBB-Computer-Science-2025-2028/1st Semester/Fundamentals of Programming/Notes/Programming Fundamentals Notes.md

 Modules in C/C++:
-- header files: .h (signatures, documentation for all the methods that are pu, not compiled)
+- header files: .h (signatures, documentation for all the methods that are public, not compiled)
-- want a list? list.h (stuff) and list.c (implementation)
+- want a list? list.h (stuff, public) and list.c (implementation, private?)
 - c is much older -> separate stuff from program implementation
 - **include** take the header file and copy pastes-in into the current file .cpp ?